-India is now one of the fastest growing smartphone market and still, most people can’t afford a smartphone very easily while in developed nations, the whole mobile phone market is ruled by smartphones like iPhone, Nexus and such exclusive high-profile phones.
-But looks like, an Indian citizen, who has been graduated from IIT Kharagpur and completed his masters from Stanford has thought for a while to change the shape of the smartphone market in India and such developing nations, yes, we’re talking about Sundar Pichai, the Senior Vice President (Android, Chrome and Apps) of Google, a Chennai born Indian who is having some serious plans for taking smartphones to every hand in developing nations.
-And off course, its a good idea, to empower people and also extend the usage of Android.
+India is now one of the fastest growing smartphone markets and still, most people can’t afford a smartphone very easily while in developed nations, the whole mobile phone market is ruled by smartphones like iPhone, Nexus, and such exclusive high-profile phones.
+But looks like, an Indian citizen, who has been graduated from IIT Kharagpur and completed his masters from Stanford has thought for a while to change the shape of the smartphone market in India and such developing nations, yes, we’re talking about Sundar Pichai, the Senior Vice President (Android, Chrome, and Apps) of Google, a Chennai born Indian who is having some serious plans for taking smartphones to every hand in developing nations.
+And of course, it’s a good idea, to empower people and also extend the usage of Android.

 So, what’s his plan?
 How is he going to make it possible?
 What is the future of his thoughts?

-Now, the main deal about these phones will be that, the updates will be reaching those phone straight from Google, just like it happened till now to nexus devices.
-The phones would likely come with 4.5 inch screens, dual SIM cards and FM radio, as Google senior vice president Sundar Pichai annouced.
-Pichai showcased a Micromax device with dual SIM, SD card, 4.5 inch screen and FM radio.
+Now, the main deal about these phones will be that the updates will be reaching those phone straight from Google, just like it happened till now to nexus devices.
+The phones would likely come with 4.5-inch screens, dual SIM cards, and FM radio, as Google senior vice president Sundar Pichai announced.
+Pichai showcased a Micromax device with dual SIM, SD card, 4.5-inch screen and FM radio.
 Spice and Karbonn Mobiles will also be the OEM partners.
 “We are going to be launching it around the world, but will launch in India first in the fall of this year,” Pichai said.
-The Micromax phone showcased on the conference looks pretty different from a general looks and style.
-Android One smartphones will get software updates from Google just like nexus and Google Play Edition phones, this is certainly a great step for users who are buying budget Android phones and are often stuck with older version of the OS such as Gingerbread.
+The Micromax phone showcased on the conference looks pretty different from a general look and style.
+Android One smartphones will get software updates from Google just like Nexus and Google Play Edition phones, this is certainly a great step for users who are buying budget Android phones and are often stuck with older version of the OS such as Gingerbread.

-Pichai also remarked that Googl’s next target is to reach 5 billion users around the globe, and this seeems pretty interesting that he has kept in mind the smartphone market image of India, where most people need dual-SIM support and he also revealed some interesting figures, among which we’re gonna mention the top 5 Android stats brought in the Google I/O 2014:
+Pichai also remarked that Google’s next target is to reach 5 billion users around the globe, and this seems pretty interesting that he has kept in mind the smartphone market image of India, where most people need dual-SIM support and he also revealed some interesting figures, among which we’re gonna mention the top 5 Android stats brought in the Google I/O 2014: